 Each case of obstructing a peace officer is different.
 Consequences for a conviction won't always look the same.
 As a class 2 misdemeanor, possible penalties include:

-- a county jail sentence of 3 - 12 months,
+- a county jail sentence of up to 120 days,

 However, some of these situations that involve someone being taken into custody lead to charges of resisting arrest.
 Furthermore, any confrontations with law enforcement where an officer might experience pain or injury often result in 2nd-degree assault accusations.